yumin-chen/ferris-proof/ReadMe.md

 ## Licence

-This work is dedicated to the public domain under the [CC0 1.0 Universal](Licence.md) license.
+This work is dedicated to the public domain under the [CC0 1.0 Universal](Licence.md) licence.

 To the extent possible under law, the contributors have waived all copyright and related or neighbouring rights to this work.